axonivy-market/case-mail-component-connector/case-mail-component-connector-product/README.md

 A simple mail component designed to send and receive emails related to a specific Ivy case.
 All sent emails are automatically linked to their corresponding case, providing seamless tracking and management of communication within the workflow.

-The Case Mail Component Connector allows sending, receiving, replying, forwarding, and resending emails linked to an Ivy case.
+The Case Mail Component allows sending, receiving, replying, forwarding, and resending emails linked to an Ivy case.
 - A email list view displays key details like date, sender, recipient, and subject.
 - Detailed email views and process integration ensure seamless communication tracking.
 - It supports field validation, error handling with retry logic, and admin task management for failed emails.